MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - Use single instance codeunits for subscribers, if possible.

 Be aware that table events changes the behavior of SQL optimizations in the BC server:
-- TODO: MODIFYALL/DELETEALL/GlobalTriggers Database Triggers
 - The BC server will issue SQL update/delete statements row in a for loop rather than one SQL statement
 - Impacts MODIFYALL/DELETEALL functions to be able to perform bulk SQL operations to be forced to do single row operations

 ## Efficient Data access
-Many performance issues is related to how data is defined, accessed, and modified.
+Many performance issues are related to how data is defined, accessed, and modified.
 As an AL developer, it is important to know about how concepts in AL metadata and the AL language translate to their counterparts in SQL.

 ### Tables and keys
 Many performance issues can be traced back to missing indexes (also called keys in BC), but index design is often not a key skill for AL developers.
 In order to have good performance even when (a lot of) data is added to the system, it is empirative to design appropriate indexes according to the way your code will access data.